Abdallah-Afifi/Experimental-Verification-and-Analysis-of-Sorting-Algorithms-Qt/README.md

-# Experimental-Verification-and-Analysis-of-Sorting-Algorithms
+# Experimental-Verification-and-Analysis-of-Sorting-Algorithms-Qt

 # How to Use It

 You need to download or clone this repository to your machine, and then run the source files in the Code Directory.

-The output will be displayed in a text file in the code Directory (Output.txt) such as the one on this repository (Output.md).
+The output will be displayed in Qt, and you can find screenshots of the program on Qt in the repository (ScreenShots Directory).

 # Algorithms